 - Wine: Because Wine Not?
 Rosé can be a refreshing option for warm weather games.

 - Liquor: To make packing easier, consider offering one cocktail option depending on the time of the tailgate.
 You might offer vodka screwdrivers for a morning tailgate or bourbon Old Fashioneds for a night game.
 Pro tip: make the drinks ahead of time and put the mixture in a large pitcher.
 This will help save time and space.

 - Non-Alcoholic Beverages: Water, tea, soda, etc. For an easy win, offer several flavors of La Croix and watch the fans go wild.
-It can double as a mixer too if your mixed drink is too strong.
+It can double as a mixer too.

 - Bottle Opener and/or Corkscrew: We’re partial to our Smathers & Branson embroidered bottle opener, which can make opening even the skunkiest of Natty Lights look positively classy.